TDCOSMO XXI. Accurate stellar velocity dispersions of the SL2S lens sample and the fundamental plane of the lensing mass

-We have also measured the BIC weighted average statistical and systematic uncertainty, both Bessel corrected and non-corrected, for subsamples grouped by SNR and/or instrumental setup.
-In addition, we estimate the covariance matrix as follows:
+We also measured the BIC-weighted average statistical and systematic uncertainty, both Bessel corrected and uncorrected, for subsamples grouped by S/N and/or instrumental setup.
+In addition, we estimated the covariance matrix as follows:

-where the indices $i,j$ identify the elements of the covariance matrix, $\bar{\sigma}_{i,j}$ is the weighted average velocity dispersion of the element at index $i$ or $j$, and $\delta_{i,j}$ is the Kronecker delta function.
-And as above, the index $k$ runs through the template library, $\delta \bar{\sigma}_i$ is the weighted average statistical uncertainty, and $w_k$ is the weight assigned.
-Along the diagonal, the first term is the systematic error, and the second is the statistical error.
-With Bessel correction, the estimator reads as
+where the indices $i,j$ identify the elements of the covariance matrix, $\bar{\sigma}_{i,j}$ is the weighted-average velocity dispersion of the element at index $i$ or $j$, and $\delta_{i,j}$ is the Kronecker delta function.
+As above, the index $k$ runs through the template library, $\delta \bar{\sigma}_i$ is the weighted-average statistical uncertainty, and $w_k$ is the weight we assigned.
+Along the diagonal, the first term is the systematic error, and the second term is the statistical error.
+With Bessel correction, the estimator reads

 The normalized sample average uncertainties and the average amplitude of the off-diagonal terms of the covariance matrix between elements are summarized in Table~\ref{table:results}.
-As expected, the random error is driven by the SNR, regardless of the instrumental setup, and ranges between 3-8\%.
-The systematic errors also depend on the SNR and instrumental setup, and are at the level of 1-2\% without Bessel correction and around 2-3\% with the correction.
-This is, of course, only the error associated with template choice.
-Other potential sources of error, such as the wavelength range and polynomial order, were ignored, as they are negligible with respect to the template contribution.
+As expected, the random error is driven by the S/N, regardless of the instrumental setup, and it ranges between 3-8\%.
+The systematic errors also depend on the S/N and instrumental setup, and they lie at a level of 1-2\% without Bessel correction and at about 2-3\% with the correction.
+This is only the error associated with template choice.
+Other potential sources of error, such as the wavelength range and polynomial order, were ignored because they are negligible with respect to the contribution from templates.

 The average off-diagonal amplitude of the covariance matrix for different subsamples is positive.
 This is expected as the templates yielding higher (lower) velocity dispersion do so consistently for all galaxies.
-This quantity ranges around 1-2\% within the same instrumental setup, and subpercent across different instrumental setups.
+This quantity ranges around 1-2\% within the same instrumental setup, and it lies at the subpercent level for the different instrumental setups.
 The LRIS subsamples have slightly higher covariances than the combined Xshooter and DEIMOS samples.

 We found that Indo-US library is preferred by the LRIS data, while MILES is preferred by the other.
 This emphasizes the importance of using several stellar libraries and calculating BIC-weighted averages.
-However, in this case, similar results are obtained if the templates are given equal weight, so the difference in BIC weight has less impact. \\
+In this case, however, similar results were obtained when the templates were given equal weight, so that the difference in BIC weight had less impact. \\